World Travel Chef

 Want to find out about traditional Romanian Food?
-It’s not just meat and potatoes.
+Romanian food is not just meat and potatoes and it’s absolutely delicious, drawing on many influences through history.
 We were really happily surprised by traditional Romanian foods when we first arrived in Bucharest over 4 years ago.
 We immediately hunted down as many Romanian dishes as we could, eager, as always, to find the real food of the country not the multinational cuisine on offer in this modern city.
-Bucharest is bursting with bars and eateries, you can eat pizza, tapas, Thai, Mexican, anything you like, but we wanted to taste Romania.
-We found it in the capital and also in the remote Romanian village that we called home for the next 2 years.
-I’ve cooked and eaten with farmers, shepherds and mothers, these are the dishes we loved most in Romania.
+What dishes should you try in Romania?
+Use our guide to some of the best foods in Romania.

 Traditional Romanian food platter